den-materials/angular-resource/readme.md

   };
 ```

-Specifically, `$resource` is what is known as a factory in Angular.
+Specifically, `$resource` utilizes what is known as a factory in Angular.

 <details>
   <summary>What is the relationship between $http and $resource?